gustav-langer/schule_ev3/presentation/reveal.js/.github/CONTRIBUTING.md

 ### General Questions and Support
 If you have questions about how to use reveal.js the best place to ask is in the [Discussions](https://github.com/hakimel/reveal.js/discussions).
-Anything that isn't a bug report should be posted as a dicussion instead.
+Anything that isn't a bug report should be posted as a discussion instead.

 ### Bug Reports